meumesmo/BodyDataCollection/README.md

 scripting language, and the simulation engine.
 The following chapters will highlight several aspects of these three parts of the program.
 It's a powerfull software, you can do amazing things with it.
-The Cinderella software itself is available as a free download from the Cinderella homepage at http://cinderella.de.
+The Cinderella software itself is available as a free download from the Cinderella homepage at [Cinderella page](http://cinderella.de).
 Depending on your platform you either download an installer or the application itself.

 Cinderella is written in the Java programming language.
 On most computers the